Narcissus at Twilight.

 Exploring the sub-conscious .

-Just use a LED or laser pointer on the mirror of that aspect you want to explore .
+that aspect you want to explore .
 The system will morph accordingly .

 Really be careful .